Sean McVay: 2017 season: NFL Coach of the Year

 In Weeks 11 and 12, the Rams lost to the Minnesota Vikings on the road by a score of 24–7 but won at home against the New Orleans Saints 26–20 to raise their record to 8–3.
-During a Week 13 32–16 road victory over the Cardinals, the Rams achieved their first winning season since 2003.
-The next weeks: Week 14, Week 15, and Week 16, the Rams had two victories over the Seattle Seahawks in a 42–7 road victory and the Tennessee Titans in a close 27–23 road victory although they still lost to the Philadelphia Eagles 43–35.
+With a 32–16 road victory over the Cardinals in Week 13, the Rams achieved their first winning season since 2003.
+Although they lost to the Philadelphia Eagles 43–35 at home in Week 14, the Rams had two victories in Week 15 and Week 16.
+Running back Todd Gurley had 456 yards in total offense with six touchdowns to lead Los Angeles in back-to-back wins on the road over the Seattle Seahawks 42–7 and then the Tennessee Titans 27–23 road victory, the latter of which secured for the Rams the NFC West title.
 McVay's first season with the Rams saw them dramatically improve their record from the 2016 season, finishing with the team's first winning season and division title since 2003 and its first playoff berth since 2004.
-In the process, the Rams became the first team to have the top scoring offense in the league a year after finishing with the lowest the previous year.
+In the process, Los Angeles became the first team to have the top scoring offense in the league a year after finishing with the lowest scoring offense.

-McVay made his playoff head coaching debut against the Atlanta Falcons, but the Rams lost in the Wild Card Round by a score of 26–13.
-On January 19, 2018, he was named NFL Coach of the Year by the Associated Press.
+McVay made his playoff head coaching debut against the Atlanta Falcons, but the Rams lost at home in the Wild Card Round by a score of 26–13.
+On January 19, 2018, at the 7th NFL Honors in Minneapolis, he was named NFL Coach of the Year by the Associated Press, having received 35 out of 50 votes.